Kneasle/ringing-map-c-sharp/README.md

 ![Poor Inkscape](https://github.com/Kneasle/ringing-map-c-sharp/blob/master/Screenshots/Poor%20Inkscape.png)

 ### An attempted print
-A big issue with creating a real copy of this map is the cost and difficulty of printing a 1.5m square with enough accuracy.
-An excellent opportunity for testing this arose when I went down to Cornwall to visit my aunt, who knows an architect who has, amongst other things, an A1 printer for printing architect's diagrams.
+Since the goal of this project is to create a real life paper map, I needed to find a way to print a 1.5m square poster with enough accuracy for the points to be visible.
+An excellent opportunity for testing a real copy of the map arose when I went down to Cornwall to visit my aunt who knows an architect who has, amongst many other interesting things, an A1 printer for printing architect's diagrams.
 Not knowing this in advance, I had to quickly adapt the code to print the map in slices, but unfortunately the resulting SVG was so large that it exceded the RAM capacity of the printer.
 RIP.
-The only screenshot I have is this one, with the map in slightly the wrong place:
+The only screenshot I have for this attempt is this one, with the map in slightly the wrong place:

 ![Printing test](https://github.com/Kneasle/ringing-map-c-sharp/blob/master/Screenshots/Attempted%20Print.png)

 ### Conclusion
-This is as far as I have screenshots for the project.
-A few more things were completed before moving to Linux, such as starting work on a better label placer (potentially using some clever optimisation techniques such as simulated annealing) and imbedding a nice title in the base of the picture.
-If anyone is interested in buying a map like this, I would be happy to recommence the project if there is enough interest (the printing is niche enough that I would have to print in quite large batches).
-Anyway, since you got to the end, thank you very much for reading! (if you skipped to the end, naughty naughty, please go back and read the rest ;P)
+This is as far as the screenshots go for this project.
+A few more things were completed before moving to Linux, such as starting work on a better label placer (potentially using some clever optimisation techniques such as simulated annealing) and embedding a nice title in the base of the picture.
+If anyone is interested in buying a map like this, I would be happy to recommence the project if it gains enough interest (the printing is niche enough that I would have to print in quite large batches).

+Since you got to the end, thank you very much for reading! (if you skipped to the end, naughty naughty, please go back and read the rest ;P)

-(and yes, the output file was called final.svg this whole time!)
+and yes, the output file was called final.svg this whole time.
+Some things never change...